Yotvingians: 14th century

 In the sentence of Breslau of the emperor Sigismund of Luxembourg to the Livonian Order from 1325, this area is called Suderlandt alias Jetuen.

 15th century

 Vytautas the Great wrote about "terra Sudorum", in a letter to King Sigismund of March 11, 1420.

-A census by the clergy of the Belarus Grodno area in 1860 had as many as 30,929 inhabitants identifying as Yatviags.
+A 1860 census by the clergy of the Belarus Grodno area, had 30,929 inhabitants identifying as Yatviags.

-Historical persons
+20th century

+In the 1980s, a group of intellectuals led by Nikolai Shelyagovich emerged, which created the public-cultural association "Polesie" (Полісьсе) in April 1988.
+Its goals were the revival of the Western Polesie language, recognition of the local residents of as a national minority and a national and cultural autonomy of Western Polesie.
+The group claimed that the residents of West Polesia were Yotvingians.

+In April 1990, the group held a scholarly conference in Minsk, declaring that the territories of the Brest and Pinsk regions of Belarus, the Volhynia region of Ukraine, and the Podlachia and Chełm regions of Poland were a part of the Yotvingian ethnic group.